fredrkl/entra-pim-group-demo/README.md

 # Entra PIM Group Demo

-This repo intent to demonstrate the use of Entra PIM for Group using the Infrastructure as Code (IaC) approach.
+This repo intent to demonstrate the use of Entra PIM for Group using Infrastructure as Code (IaC).